qgis/QGIS-Documentation/source/docs/user_manual/introduction/general_tools.rst

 The :guilabel:`Layer Styling` panel (also enabled with :kbd:`Ctrl+3`) is a shortcut to some of the functionalities of the :guilabel:`Layer Properties` dialog.
-It provides a quick and easy way to define the rendering and the behavior of a layer, and to visualize its effects without haveing to open the layer properties dialog.
+It provides a quick and easy way to define the rendering and the behavior of a layer, and to visualize its effects without having to open the layer properties dialog.

 In addition to avoiding the blocking (or "modal") layer properties dialog, the layer